flokapi/dockup/README.md

 pip3 install dockup
 ```

+You must install a reverse proxy package (see below) before you can publish your applications.

 # Usage

 ### As a command line tool

-Install the proxy Package
+Install the reverse proxy Package

 - given that your reverse proxy package is located in your current working directory
 - you can prepare the reverse proxy package according to you needs:
-    - [reverse_proxy_http](https://github.com/flokapi/dockup/tree/main/example_packages/reverse_proxy_http) is an example of simple HTTP proxy (not configured for HTTPS)
+    - [reverse_proxy_http](https://github.com/flokapi/dockup/tree/main/example_packages/reverse_proxy_http) is an example of simple HTTP proxy
+    - [reverse_proxy_https](https://github.com/flokapi/dockup/tree/main/example_packages/reverse_proxy_https) is an example of simple HTTP**S** proxy
 - you can also specify the package as an archive if it is present in your working directory.

 ```